Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Give examples of any experience you have gained through volunteering or interning
+- List any relevant experience you’ve gained by volunteering or internships

-- You should highlight any achievements or responsibilities you fulfilled in these roles
+- Remark any achievements or responsibilities you held during these roles.

 References: